vijayashrir/ml2finalproject/README.md

 # Image Recognition

 This python code will help you Image Classifier as a beginner and also train your images and to make predection.
-The code is prepared by Pranoy Radhakrishnan
+This code is prepared by Pranoy Radhakrishnan

 # Pre-requistes